ssmubc/Empathetic-Communication/docs/text_generation/chat.md

 - **create_dynamodb_history_table**: Creates a DynamoDB table to store chat session history if it doesn't already exist.
 - **get_bedrock_llm**: Retrieves an instance of the Bedrock LLM based on a provided model ID.
 - **get_student_query**: Formats a student's query into a structured template suitable for processing.
-- **get_initial_student_query**: Generates an initial prompt for a student to greet the chatbot and request a question on a specific topic.
+- **get_initial_student_query**: Generates an initial prompt for a student to greet the chatbot and request a question on a specific patient.
 - **get_response**: Manages the interaction between the student query, the Bedrock LLM, and the history-aware retriever to generate responses.
 - **get_llm_output**: Processes the output from the LLM and checks if the student has properly diagnosed the patient or not.

 ### Execution Flow <a name="execution-flow"></a>
 1. **DynamoDB Table Creation**: The `create_dynamodb_history_table` function ensures that a DynamoDB table is available to store session history.
 2. **Query Processing**: The `get_student_query` and `get_initial_student_query` functions format student queries for processing.
-3. **Response Generation**: The `get_response` function uses the Bedrock LLM and chat history to generate responses to student queries and evaluates the student's progress toward mastering the topic.
+3. **Response Generation**: The `get_response` function uses the Bedrock LLM and chat history to generate responses to student queries and evaluates the student's progress toward diagnosing a patient.
 4. **Proper Diagnosis Evaluation**: The `get_llm_output` function checks if the LLM response indicates that the student has properly diagnosed the student.
 5. **RAG Chain Invocation**: The `generate_response` function invokes the RunnableWithMessageHistory chain to generate context-aware responses.
 This ensures the session_id is maintained for seamless retrieval of chat history.
 6. **Session Naming**: The `update_session_name` function assigns a descriptive name to a session if it meets specific criteria (e.g., exactly one exchange of messages).